Neurovascular unit: Fluorescence microscopy

 Fluorescence microscopy is a widely used imaging technique that utilizes fluorescent probes to visualize specific molecules or structures within the neurovascular unit.
 It allows researchers to label and track cellular components, such as neurons, astrocytes, and blood vessel markers, with high specificity.
 Fluorescence imaging offers excellent spatial resolution, allowing for detailed visualization of cellular morphology and localized molecular interactions.
 By using different fluorophores, researchers can simultaneously examine multiple cellular components and molecular pathways of the neurovascular unit.
 However, limited tissue penetration depth, photobleaching, and phototoxicity negatively impact the potential for long-term imaging studies.

 Electron microscopy

 Electron microscopy provides details of the neurovascular unit at the nanometer scale by using a focused beam of electrons instead of light, enabling higher resolution imaging.
-Transmission electron microscopy images thin tissue sections, providing detailed information about the fine cellular structures, including synapses and organelles.
+Transmission electron microscopy images thin tissue sections, providing detailed information about the fine cellular structures, including astrocytic endfeet, gap junctions, and synaptic clefts.
 Scanning electron microscopy, on the other hand, provides 3D information by scanning a focused electron beam across the sample's surface, allowing for the visualization of the topography of neurovascular unit components.
 Electron microscopy techniques are, thus, invaluable for studying the precise cellular and subcellular interactions within the NVU.
 However, it requires sample preparation involving fixation, dehydration, and staining, which can introduce artifacts, and it is not suitable for live or large-scale imaging due to its time-consuming nature.